MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 4. Select a manual backup to restore, and then select **Restore**.

 5. Select whether to include audit logs.
 Including audit logs can significantly add to the time it takes to restore an environment and by default isn't done.
-For more information, see [Restoring audit logs](#restoring-audit-logs).
+For more information, see [Restore audit logs](#restore-audit-logs).

 6. Select an environment to restore to (overwrite), and then select **Restore**.